-The minimum floor protector material is 20 gauge sheet metal.
-Other floor protector materials that can be used include Type I hearth pads, ceramic tile, stone, brick, etc. Figure 3.3
+The minimum floor protector material is 20 gauge sheet metal (Not sold by Harman).
+Note: When using this method, installation of the included Bottom Heat Shield (1-00-777146) must be used.
+Other floor protector materials are ceramic tile, stone, brick, etc.